Catalan separatist leaders moved to Madrid for trial on rebellion charges

 BARCELONA, Spain (Reuters) - Jailed Catalan politician Raul Romeva hopes the upcoming trial of separatist leaders at the Supreme Court in Madrid will refocus attention on the region’s push for independence from Spain.

-The trial of Romeva and 11 others should start next Thursday or on Feb.
-12. He was one of nine jailed without bail in late 2017 and early 2018 who were transferred on Friday from prisons outside Barcelona to facilities near Madrid.
+The trial of Romeva and 11 others will begin on Feb.
+12, the court said on Friday.
+He was one of nine separatists jailed without bail in late 2017 and early 2018 who were transferred on Friday from prisons outside Barcelona to facilities near Madrid.

 Spain’s public prosecutor is seeking prison terms of up to 25 years for them on charges of rebellion and misuse of public funds for their role in Catalonia’s failed secession bid from Spain in 2017.